-- Lower the vCore or core voltage as well.
+- Lower the vCore or core voltage setting as well.

 Once you have adjusted the settings, you can go back to your usual activity and see if the error appears again.

-In most cases, the LiveKernelEvent Code: 141 is usually related to the GPU of the computer.
-The easiest way to fix this is to uninstall the graphics driver,, then install a clean and updated copy of the software.
-To do this:
+In most cases, the LiveKernelEvent Code: 141 issue is related to the GPU of the affected computer.
+A simple solution to this issue can be to uninstall the graphics driver and then install a fresh and updated version of the software.
+Here is how to do this:

-- Press Windows + R to launch the Run dialog.
+- Press Win + R to launch the Run dialog.